Mandydoncel/Mandydoncel/README.md

-Hello World!

 I'm Amanda!
 Nice to meet you!🤓

-- 🔭 I’m currently working on be a better Front end Developer 👩🏻‍🎓
+- 🔭 I’m currently working on logistics.
 - 🌎 Santo André, São Paulo - Brazil
 - ✈ A traveler on my free time!
 Just like to chill and explore new places, and meet some new people.